thomersch/grandine/README.md

 	* `lib/spatial` contains functionality for handling points/lines/polygons and basic transformation operations.
 If you miss functionality, feel free to send a Pull Request, it would be greatly appreciated.
 	* `lib/mvt` contains code for serializing Mapbox Vector Tiles.
 * There are a few command line tools in `cmd`:
+	* `converter` is a helper tool for converting and concatenating geo data files
-	* `spatialize` converts OpenStreetMap data into a spatial data format as defined in `fileformat`
+	* `spatialize` converts OpenStreetMap data into a Spaten data file as defined in `fileformat`
 	* `tiler` generates vector tiles from spatial data

-**Word of Warning:** This is very much work in progress.
-Please refrain from using this for anything more than experiments.
-If you find bugs or improvements you are welcome to contribute some :)